 I am an evolutionary biologist broadly interested in ways of detecting and measuring the diversity of life.

-I am currently employed by Oregon State University, working closly with the US Forest Service, as a bioinformatics analyst developing ways of detecting environmental DNA in streams.
+I am currently a research associate at Oregon State University, working closly with the US Forest Service, as a bioinformatics analyst developing ways of detecting environmental DNA in streams.
 Our methods attempt to observe DNA from organisms (mainly animals) in the water, to gain an understanding of community composition at particular locations.

 I earned my doctoral degree in the Botany & Plant Pathology department at OSU, working in the lab of Aaron Liston.
 As a graduate student I studied botany and plant systematics, specifically working on the genomics and population genetics of milkweeds (Asclepias).
 You can see some of that progress at the Milkweed Genome Project.